 Your estimated budget must itemize expenses of reporting such as travel, document fees, equipment rentals, and small stipends.
 Be specific.
 Vague line items may be denied.
 Identify other sources of funding.
 If you are applying for a book grant, provide detail as to resources available from the publisher, and explain why a grant is needed.

-FIJ now offers a competitive opportunity to be matched with a mentor.
-FIJ operates this program with seed funding from the Scripps Howard Foundation.
+The Fund offers grantees the opportunity to be matched with a seasoned investigative reporter to serve as a mentor.
+The Scripps Howard Foundation supports our mentoring program.
 As part of the application form, we ask that you explain how a mentor can help you and whether you can commit to keep your mentor informed of your progress.
-Mentors act as sounding boards, and work with grantees over the length of their projects.
-We especially encourage applications for writing mentors, even for seasoned reporters.
+Mentors act as a sounding board and work with grantees for the duration of the project.

 We welcome questions about the application process and requirements by email, email@example.com.
 Contact us before the application deadline and we will be happy to help.
 Application materials cannot be changed after they are submitted.